BerkeleyTrue/corpus/software-architecture.md

     * without patterns, DDD becomes a system modeling methodology
   * Wider Applicativity
-    * Communition: No matter how small the domain, if language is not ubiquitious, it can lead to accidental complexity
+    * Communition: No matter how small the domain, if language is not ubiquitous, it can lead to accidental complexity
-    * Business Growth: A domain increases in complexity more often the descreases.
+    * Business Growth: A domain increases in complexity more often the decreases.

 # Cap Theorem